 4 If any of the organisations named in paragraph 3 hereof fail to appoint the number of representatives provided for by the Constitution, such failure to appoint shall not vitiate the decisions of the Committee always providing the quorum referred to in paragraph 13 is met.
-In the event of any member of the Committee or any sub-committee thereof being unable to attend any meeting of the organisation represented by such member shall be entitled to appoint another representative to attend and vote in his/her place.
+In the event of any member of the Committee or any sub-committee thereof being unable to attend any meeting of the Committee or of the subcommittee, as the case may be, the organisation represented by such member shall be entitled to appoint another representative to attend and vote in his/her place.